OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 # What is Open Source Spring Cleaning?

-Starting out in contributing to open source projects can be daunting.
+Starting out contributing to open source projects can be daunting.
 Opening up the issues pertaining to popular open source projects typically means unfolding a set of very technical tasks for which without deep knowledge of the codebase are pretty much untouchable.
 Here's [one](https://github.com/ReactiveX/RxJava/issues) example.
 Where would you start?

 We (the [Better Code Hub](https://bettercodehub.com) team at [SIG](https://www.sig.eu)) think there's untapped potential here.
 There's latent talent that can be leveraged to bring open source projects forward, if a more "gentle" starting point would exist.
 We hold the belief that code quality improvements would fit the bill nicely.
 Maintainers can create bite sized refactoring candidates and make them available for the community.